bbauska/UofM-AdvStyling/readme.md

 Let me show you.
 When you go to the website, you can see that it lets you customize different options.
 For instance, you can put in and you can say how I want to use tables, forms, buttons.
-You can down further and say you know what I don\'t think I\'m really going to use any jQuery, so I\'m going to uncheck these boxes, and that\'s going to let me download smaller amounts of code.
+You can down further and say you know what I don&apos;t think I&apos;m really going to use any jQuery, so I&apos;m going to uncheck these boxes, and that&apos;s going to let me download smaller amounts of code.
 You can go in and you can change the different colors to what you want them to be.
-It\'s a kind of nice way to get started if you already know exactly what you want to do.
+It&apos;s a kind of nice way to get started if you already know exactly what you want to do.

-For most of us though we\'re going to download the basic code.
-The most important thing is that once you\'ve downloaded that code, make sure you know where you saved your files, this is so important you don\'t want to spend time later trying to remember exactly where you saved it, change your links, move things around It\'s very important to be organized.
+For most of us though we&apos;re going to download the basic code.
+The most important thing is that once you&apos;ve downloaded that code, make sure you know where you saved your files, this is so important you don&apos;t want to spend time later trying to remember exactly where you saved it, change your links, move things around It&apos;s very important to be organized.

-Another option, though, if you don\'t want that work of downloading the code, or you want to make sure that you always have the most up to date copy, is to use a CDN, or content delivery network.
+Another option, though, if you don&apos;t want that work of downloading the code, or you want to make sure that you always have the most up to date copy, is to use a CDN, or content delivery network.
 Basically, CDN provides a way for you to use an absolute reference or a link to get the